aboxer/emailr/int_doc/design.md

 * msc = miscellaneous

 TIP: put the group name in the text file name so you know what group you are adding to

+##Change Records - ch
+>python emailr.py ch  chNms.csv > dbg.txt

+Reads chNms.csv file and change existing records to the database. email column MUST be included and cannot be changed.

+##Remove Records - rr
+>python emailr.py rr  rmNms.csv > dbg.txt

+Reads rmNms.csv file and remove the records to the database. email column MUST be included.
+All others will be ignored.

+Records for people who have donated money cannot be removed.
+They can be set inactive so they get no more emails

+TIP: if you REALLY must remove a person who has donated money, First change gvCt to zero and then remove it

 ##Send Request - sr
 >python emailr.py sr -s -num > dbg.txt